 The Hull Picture

-The Office for Health Improvement & Disparities’ Fingertips presents the percentage of underweight, healthy weight, overweight, obese and severely obese among children aged 4-5 years in reception year (Year R), and aged 10-11 years in Year 6 from the National Child Measurement Programme (NCMP) based on the local authority of where that child lives.
+The Office for Health Improvement & Disparities’ Fingertips presents the percentage of children living with being underweight, a healthy weight, overweight, obesity and severe obesity as well as excess weight among children aged 4-5 years in reception year (Year R), and aged 10-11 years in Year 6 from the National Child Measurement Programme (NCMP) based on the local authority of where that child lives.

 Compared with benchmark